-- For those in education to be fully aware of the needs and issues faced by children who within Kinship families under a Special Guardianship Order or Child Arrangements Order. - To encourage further positive collaboration across home and school/early years provision.
+- For those in education to be fully aware of the needs and issues faced by children who have been adopted, or have left care under a Special Guardianship Order, or Child Arrangements Order and their parents. - To encourage further positive collaboration across home and education provision.